-The best way to send my your photo submissions is through email at the largest size possible.
+The best way to send me your photo submissions is through email attached at the largest size possible.
 You can also use We Transfer to directly send to me, or use something like your Dropbox or Google Drive account to share and send.

 If you only have print photos, I can arrange to meet you in person to pick up from you, or you can drop by my home studio to bring to me.
 I’ll create a digital image of your print photos to work from.

 Sending photos through text is possible as well, as long as the original image size remains intact.

 Ideas for a portrait: